Jojendersie/gpugi/documentation/doxymanpage.md

   * Obtains "importance" for all triangles using a pathtracer.
 For each path vertex all preceeding triangle-hits will increase their importance by the received radiance.
   * Propagation through the hierachy can be performed using HierarchyImportance::UpdateHierarchyNodeImportance
   * Hierachy information buffer (SSBO) is available as _shared pointer_ (for later use in other renderers) using HierarchyImportance::GetHierachyImportance.
 This means that the buffer survives a Renderer change, if you hold a copy of the shared_ptr somewhere else.
 Note however that switching to HierarchyImportance will always create a new buffer.

+* Whitted Pathtracer
+  * Variant of the pathtracer (adds the define STOP_ON_DIFFUSE_BOUNCE)
+  * No indirect lighting or caustics -> no fireflies, strongly biased
+  * 4x faster than Pathtracer and more like a debug renderer (due to bias)

 ### General Notes ###